Skip to text alternative of the following infographic

 Neglect provided direction

-Anna Maria College is a private, not for profit, Catholic liberal arts institution accredited by the New England Association of Schools and Colleges.
+Anna Maria College is a private, not for profit, Catholic liberal arts institution accredited by the New England Commission of Higher Education (NECHE).

 Anna Maria College was approved by the Commonwealth of Massachusetts to participate in SARA, and became a SARA institution in 2021.
 At this time, only California is not a member state.
 For more information, click here.

 - Wright, L., Capranos, D., Dyers, L., & Magda, A. J. (2022).
 Online learner experiences: The importance of cohesive design and learning communities to student satisfaction.
 Maitland, FL: Wiley Inc.